MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/projections/replaceasforeignkey.md

 |-|
 |personFK|

-### I can use a ReplaceAsForeignKey opeation to create a multi part foreign key
+### I can use a ReplaceAsForeignKey operation to create a multi part foreign key

 On the examples above, the foreign keys created are identified by one attribute only.
 In some cases one attribute alone is not capable of uniquely identifying a relationship, for example there might be multiple people with the same name.
-For these cases we can create a relationship that is composed by multiple attributes as below.
+For these cases, we can create a relationship that is composed by multiple attributes as below.

 ```json
 {